 - Save – Don’t forget to save all evidence of cyberbullying – preferably in both hard and soft copies – because they can be used to bring the cyberbullies to justice if there is a need to.
 Not only will it hold the bully accountable, but it will teach your kids to gain confidence and control and know that there are consequences for their actions.

 - Tell – It’s important you let your kids know that rather than keeping everything to themselves, they can tell a trusted adult (parents or teachers) any time they are caught in a cyberbullying situation.
 Plus, it’ll also allow you to give them the help and support they need.

 - Report – If the previous tips aren’t effective in stopping cyberbullying, your children may need to report the cyberbullies to the relevant authorities, including parents and teachers.

-Anita also advises parents to help their children find an identity outside of the cyberspace as it’ll help strengthen your child’s ability to maintain emotional stability and cope with stress.
+Anita also advises parents to help their children find an identity outside of cyberspace as it’ll help strengthen the child’s ability to maintain emotional stability and cope with stress.
 “The support and concern from parents are paramount,” says Anita.
 “Parents should keep the lines of communication open and check-in with their children often.
 This will allow children to willingly share with you the information that they post online.
 In turn, it’ll help keep you in the loop, too.”

 1. Facebook, MediaSmarts and Media Literacy Council (MLC) – Think before you share guide